alfajango/alfajango.github.com/_posts/2012-01-09-remotipart.md

 In previous versions, it was required to wrap js.erb responses in a remotipart_response block.
 This is no longer required in v1.0.

-Was the form was submitted with Remotipart?
+Was the form submitted with Remotipart?

 In your controllers, views, or helpers, you may want to know if the form was submitted with Remotipart (using the iframe-transport) or submitted with the native rails jquery-ujs, for whatever reason.
 Remotipart makes a method available called remotipart_submitted?